TimKong21/Polyp-Segmentation/README.md

 - **Flexible Upload Options**: Supports both single and multiple image uploads, catering to diverse diagnostic needs.
 - **Downloadable Results**: Users can download segmentation masks as ZIP files for further analysis, documentation, or record-keeping.

-## Technical Highlights

-- **Deep Learning Model Optimization**: Employed a U-Net architecture, fine-tuned for high accuracy in medical image segmentation, demonstrating the effective application of established AI models to address specific challenges in medical diagnostics.
-- **Data Preprocessing and Augmentation**: Highlighted the implementation of a robust pipeline for image resizing, normalization, and augmentation to improve model generalizability across different colonoscopy images.
-- **Streamlined Interface and Dynamic Model Access**: Developed a Streamlit web application that prioritizes ease of use.
-The application supports batch processing and provides downloadable results for offline analysis.
-The deep learning model used for segmentation is securely stored on AWS S3 and is dynamically loaded by the application as needed.
-- **Exploratory Data Analysis (EDA)**: Conducted detailed EDA to gain insights into polyp characteristics, which informed the preprocessing and augmentation strategies to enhance detection accuracy.

 ## Usage

 1. **Access the Tool**: Navigate to the Streamlit app URL.